Why People Don't Seek Medical Help in Car Accidents and Why You Should

 The truth: Legitimate injuries require specific medical attention, not wishful thinking.

-Car crash victims often don’t seek medical help because they don’t know the importance of treating injuring quickly and comprehensively.
-They don’t even know what to look for or what secondary issues may arise later that may even cause greater damage to their health.
+Car crash victims often don’t seek medical help because they don’t know the importance of treating injuries quickly and comprehensively.
+They don’t even know what to look for or what secondary issues may arise later that may cause even greater damage to their health.

 The truth: You trust professionals with your car.
-Due the same with your health.
+Do the same with your health.

 The truth: The best way to get the results you deserve is by building your best possible defense.

 Amy Witherite, founder and lead attorney of Witherite Law Group, says, “Unfortunately, I see it all too often where people avoid obtaining the necessary medical help after a car accident, hoping they’ll save money or time.”
-She adds “And they’re sorry in the end because they didn’t get the financial compensation they could have received in court and suffer long-term health issues they could have avoided.”
+She adds, “They’re sorry in the end because they didn’t get the financial compensation they could have received in court and suffer long-term health issues they could have avoided.”